Norwegian Trench

-The Norwegian trench or Norwegian channel (Norskerenna; Norskerenden; Norska rännan) is an elongated depression in the sea floor off the southern coast of Norway.

-It reaches from the Stad peninsula in Sogn og Fjordane in the northwest to the Oslofjord in the southeast.
+The Norwegian Trench or Norwegian channel (Norskerenna; Norskerenden; Norska rännan) is an elongated depression in the sea floor off the southern coast of Norway.
+It reaches from the Stad peninsula in Vestland county in the northwest to the Oslofjord in the southeast.
 The trench is between 50 and 95 km wide and up to 700 m deep.
-Off the Rogaland coast it is 250–300 m deep, and its deepest point is off Arendal where it reaches 700 m deep - an abyss compared to the average depth of the North Sea, which is about 100 m.
+Off the Rogaland coast it is 250–300 m deep, and its deepest point is off Arendal where it reaches 700 m deep – an abyss compared to the average depth of the North Sea, which is about 100 m.